Intensity mapping of Loeb-Rybicki haloes from scattering of galactic Lyman-$\alpha$ emission by the diffuse intergalactic medium before reionization: Detectability of the signal

+in the pessimistic scenario, following the intrinsic foreground treatment described in \citet{Kubota2018}.
+These cuts reduce the effective number of accessible Fourier modes in our variance and signal–to–noise calculations, becoming relevant when the volume of the HI survey is the dominant one in cross-correlation. } This modifies the ``effective" volume of the survey to:

-with the parameters of the smaller volume survey being expressed using the $\times$ subscript, as $S_{A, \times}, \lambda_{\times}, $ and $B_{\nu, \times}$.
+with the parameters of the smaller volume survey being expressed using the $\times$ subscript, as $S_{A, \times}, \lambda_{\times}, $ and $B_{\nu, \times}$ and { $f_{\mu}$ being a foreground sensitive parameter, invoked when the HI survey is the smaller volume survey, and set to unity otherwise}.
 Accounting for the finite resolution and volume effects given by \eq{fullwindowfunction}, the variance of the cross-correlation is given by \citep[e.g.,][]{hpoiii}:

 in which $W_{\rm Lya}(k), P^{\rm N}_{\rm HI}$ and $P_{\rm N}^{\rm Lya}$ follow \eq{fullwindowfunction}, \eq{noisehiauto} and \eq{noiselyaauto} respectively.
 Given the above signal and noise variance, the signal-to-noise ratio (SNR) of the cross-correlation measurement is calculated as: